KIDSIGHT South Dakota

 Because the eye is almost completely developed by the time a child is six years old, early detection of vision issues is mandatory in enabling critical physical and mental development and preventing sight-robbing diseases.
 Less than 20 percent of children receive a comprehensive eye exam prior to age six.
 Studies show that during a child's first 12 years, 80 percent of all learning is obtained visually.
 And down the road, studies indicate 70 percent of juvenile delinquents are found to have a vision problem.

-Through our KIDSIGHT program, we have referred hundreds of South Dakota's children to an eye doctor for further examination and treatment.
+Through our KIDSIGHT program, we have referred thousands of South Dakota's children to an eye doctor for further examination and treatment.
 Most parents of those children had no idea their child had any problems with their eyes.
 But because of the Lions vision screening program, they were able to get their child the medical care they needed.

 With over 100,000 kids in South Dakota ages 12 and under, the demand for our program is greatly increasing.
 Lions have led the way to ensuring South Dakotans have the best hearing and vision care possible, and our goal to make sure all children in our state have an annual vision screening both important and attainable.
 Please consider supporting this work by making a donation today.